High-dose chemotherapy and stem cell transplant for Hodgkin disease

 - Damage to the lungs, causing shortness of breath

-- Bone damage (if damage is severe, the patient may need to have part of the bone and joint replaced)
+- Bone damage (if damage is severe, the patient might need to have part of the bone and joint replaced)

-- Getting leukemia or another cancer several years later
+- Getting another cancer (such as leukemia) several years later

 Graft-versus-host disease can be a major problem with a donor stem cell transplant.
-It happens when the immune system of the patient is replaced by that of the donor.
-The donor’s immune system then starts to attack the patient’s other tissues and organs.
+It happens when the new immune system from the donor starts to attack the patient’s other tissues and organs.

 Symptoms can include severe skin rashes with itching, mouth sores, nausea and severe diarrhea.
 The liver and lungs may also be damaged.
 The patient may also become tired and have aching muscles.
 If bad enough, the disease can be fatal.
 Drugs that weaken the immune system may be given to try to control it, although they can have their own side effects.
-On the plus side, this disease may also cause any remaining lymphoma cells to be killed by the donor immune system.
+On the plus side, the new immune system may kill any remaining lymphoma cells.
 Mild graft-versus-host disease can be a good thing.